Product Information Graph

 Statements

-pig:EntityClass is used for types of model elements, such as a system component or a requirement.
+Is used for model elements such as a system component or a requirement.

 Details:

-- An entity should have a title (name) and may have a description (definition).
+- A pig:entity should have a title (name) and may have a description (definition).

-- The definitions of the entity class together with those of the property classes may be used to build user dialogs and to check its instances whether all properties have a correct type and value range as well as whether all required ones are present.
+- The definitions of the entity together with those of the properties may be used to build user dialogs and to check its instances whether all property values have a correct type and value range as well as whether all required ones are present.

 Properties